MIJOTHY/FOR_FLUX_SAKE/README.md

 I highly recommend comparing the purely React version, the mid-transition-to-Flux version and the fully Flux version, which you can do with a `git checkout` between `reactversion`, `clearfruitversion` and `master`.
 If you're still gulping and server-ing, you'll be able to refresh your browser and see the new version.
 But it's the code we're interested in here.

 ##What is Flux?
 Flux is not a library, or even a module.
 It's a design pattern more than anything else.
 If you've done much React, you'll know that a big part of the design philosophy behind it is this __unidirectional data flow__ concept.
 Having a one-way flow of data through your app is meant to make interactions easier to reason about, as well as leading to a significantly more robust app as complexity grows.
+Although you can `npm install flux`, all you get is the facebook dispatcher.
+This is a crucial part of this tutorial, but there are a plethora of other ways to implement Flux design principles without their flux module.
 Safe, but what is Flux?

 ### The flow